Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Patrician :

 \ pə-ˈtri-shən \ noun; an aristocrat or nobleman.
-Also, adjective; belonging to or characteristic of the aristocracy.
+And it's also an adjective; belonging to or characteristic of the aristocracy.

 9-4 Word of the Day.